FARI-brussels/TE-Scripts/README.md

     - To clone a new repository: ``./clone_or_pull_repo.sh /path/to/new/repo https://github.com/user/newrepo.git``
     - To update an existing repository: ``./clone_or_pull_repo.sh /path/to/existing/repo``

+- `launch_welcome_screen.sh`:
-- `launch_welcome_screen.sh`: Kills any existing process on port 8080, clears Chromium's cache, and launches a Python server for the welcome screen, followed by opening Chromium in kiosk mode.
+  - **Purpose**: Launches a demo-specific welcome screen by terminating any process on port 8080, clearing the Chromium browser's cache, initiating a Python server, and opening Chromium in kiosk mode with the demo.
+  - **Input Parameters**:
+    - **WELCOME_SCREEN_PATH**: The directory path where the welcome screen files, including `server.py`, are located.
+    - **DEMO_ID**: Identifier for the specific demo to be displayed on the welcome screen.
+  - **Output**:
+    - Console messages related to process termination, cache clearing, and server/browser launching.
+    - Chromium browser opens in kiosk mode displaying the welcome screen for the specified demo.
+  - **Example Usage**:
+    - To launch a welcome screen: ``./launch_welcome_screen.sh /path/to/welcome_screen demo123``

+- `update_all_devices.sh`:
+  - **Purpose**: Iteratively updates all devices registered in the CMS by executing a specified command on each device.
+This is achieved by calling `ssh_to_device.sh` for each device to run `command.sh`.
+  - **Input Parameters**:
-- `update_all_devices.sh`: Iteratively calls `ssh_to_device.sh` to run `command.sh` on each device registered in the CMS.
-This use this script : create or modify the `command.sh` and append the line that you want to execute on all devices.
-The run the `update_all_devices.sh` script.
+    - This script does not take direct input parameters.
+Instead, it relies on `command.sh` containing the command to execute on all devices.
+  - **Output**:
+    - Console messages indicating the status of updates on each device.
+  - **Example Usage**:
+    - To update all devices: First, create or modify `command.sh` with the desired command, then run ``./update_all_devices.sh``.
+  - **Additional Notes**:
+    - The user must ensure that `command.sh` is correctly set up with the necessary command(s) before executing this script (ensure also that the script is executable).
+    - This script depends on `ssh_to_device.sh` for SSH access to each device, which in turn requires that each device is accessible and properly configured for SSH.

+- `ssh_to_device.sh`:
-- `ssh_to_device.sh`: Attempts to establish an SSH connection to a device by name, fetching its IP from the CMS and re-running `update_ips.sh` if necessary.
+  - **Purpose**: Establishes an SSH connection to a specific device by its name.
+It fetches the device's IP address from the CMS, updates the IP addresses if necessary, and then initiates an SSH connection.
+  - **Input Parameters**:
+    - **device_name**: The name of the device to which an SSH connection is to be established.
+  - **Output**:
+    - Console messages indicating the process of fetching IP, checking accessibility, updating IPs (if needed), and attempting SSH connection.
+    - Initiates an SSH session to the specified device if successful.
+  - **Example Usage**:
+    - To SSH into a device: ``./ssh_to_device.sh device123``
+  - **Additional Notes**:
+    - The script relies on the availability and correctness of the IP addresses in the CMS.
+    - If the device is not reachable initially, it runs `update_ips.sh` to refresh the IPs from the CMS.
+    - The user must have SSH access set up for the target device, and the script assumes SSH access as the user `fari`.
+    - Error handling includes a check for IP accessibility and an exit if the IP cannot be found.

 **Note:** The provided documentation captures the overarching structure and functionality of the codebase, excluding the detailed code content.
 The analysis does not enumerate specific implementations within each file or script due to constraints of the medium, but provides a sufficient high-level understanding.